 PMS-related breast soreness can range in severity.
-Symptoms often peak just before menstruation begins, and fade during or immediately following a menstrual period.
+Symptoms often peak just before menstruation begins, then fade during or immediately following a menstrual period.
 Most of the time, the symptoms are more of an annoyance than a serious medical concern.
-If you are worried about changes in your breasts, consult your doctor.
+Nonetheless, whenever you are worried about changes in your breasts, consult your doctor.
+Sore breasts can be a symptom of menopause and a variety of health conditions.

-According to the National Institutes of Health (NIH), estrogen and progesterone both increase during the second half of the cycle—days 14 to 28 in a “typical” 28-day cycle.
-Estrogen peaks in the middle of the cycle, while progesterone levels rise during the week before menstruation (NIH, 2010).
+Estrogen and progesterone both increase during the second half of the cycle — days 14 to 28 in a "typical" 28-day cycle.
+Estrogen peaks in the middle of the cycle, while progesterone levels rise during the week before menstruation.

 Medications that contain estrogen can also cause breast changes such as tenderness and swelling.

-In some cases, breast tenderness affects the everyday routines of some women of childbearing age, and is not necessarily connected to the menstrual cycle (NIH, 2010).
+In some cases, breast tenderness affects the everyday routines of some women of childbearing age, and is not necessarily connected to the menstrual cycle.

-While most premenstrual breast pain and swelling is generally harmless, sudden or worrisome breast changes should be discussed with your doctor as these could be warning signs of infection or other medical conditions.
+Sudden or worrisome breast changes should be discussed with your doctor.
+While most premenstrual breast pain and swelling is harmless, these symptoms could be warning signs of infection or other medical conditions.
 Contact your health provider if you notice:

 - new or changing breast lumps